INTERVIEW

 6

 The first message is really your chance to stand out.
 Short, rushed, or overly explicit messages don’t get my attention.
 A thoughtful introduction, even just a few lines about who you are, makes a big difference.
 It helps me feel comfortable and actually curious to meet you.
+Being deposit-ready and making the booking process simple, fast and efficient never goes unnoticed.

-I also have a soft spot for longer dates.
+I have a soft spot for longer dates.
 Dinner, an overnight, or even a fly-me-to-you feels far more natural and enjoyable than something rushed.
 If we’re going to spend time together, we might as well make it memorable.

 What does a normal day look like for you when you’re not working?